Europa League state of play: Who has qualified from group stage and when is draw for knockout rounds?

 Trending

-- CL state of play: Who needs what to qualify for last 16?
+- CL state of play: Who's qualified and when is last-16 draw?

 The teams who finish third in their Europa League groups will also see their European seasons extended for the first time, with those eight sides facing one of the eight sides who finished second in the Europa Conference League group stage for a place in the last 16 of that competition.